nathanstitt/genqlient-stress-test/README.md

 and empty fields

 Two points of interest are:
- * All the pointer:true comments I had to add in order for it to compile due to recursive references.  https://github.com/nathanstitt/genqlient-stress-test/blob/main/genqlient.graphql#L49-L170
+ * All the [pointer:true comments](https://github.com/nathanstitt/genqlient-stress-test/blob/main/genqlient.graphql#L49-L170) that I needed for it to compile due to recursive references.
- * The code in main https://github.com/nathanstitt/genqlient-stress-test/blob/main/main.go#L19-L44 which constructs a user object, then run it and observe the actual structure that's being built (18,938 lines).
+ * The code in main which [constructs a user object](https://github.com/nathanstitt/genqlient-stress-test/blob/main/main.go#L19-L44), then run it and observe the actual structure that's being built (18,938 lines).
 The Hasura gql engine completely chokes on it